AWS Security Assessments

 What to do to prepare for an assessment

 Before an assessment begins, you should know what AWS accounts you have and who the points of contacts are for them.
 For advice on identifying accounts at your company and the information you should collect about them, see How to inventory AWS accounts.

 To assess accounts I need some access to them.
 The access is view only, meaning I can see the metadata about the account, but cannot change anything and do not have access to the data in the account.
-I will be able to see the names of S3 objects and other resources, along with CloudFormation templates.
-I will also be able to use Athena, which is needed if I'll be performing a least privilege analysis.

 My preferred access is via cross-account trust to a role created in your account.
 We can work out other solutions as long as I can get session keys to run scripts.